How to know if your police report is public record

 Montana’s Department of Justice is the agency in charge of helping crime victims, safety, and justice.
 It supervises law enforcement departments, reviews appeals, and makes sure those with criminal histories stay in line.
 The Criminal Records Division holds offender records.

-If you want a background or criminal history check in Montana, you go to the Bureau of Criminal Investigation.
+If you want police reports, background or criminal history check in Montana, you go to the Bureau of Criminal Investigation.
 Get the form online, take it to a Fingerprint Center, pay fees, and wait 10 business days for results.
 BCI double-checks everything before release.

 However, sometimes police reports and other records are lost due to age-out laws or disasters.
 The Montana Department of Justice is still trying to make use of new technology to keep police and court records up-to-date.